theblueturtle/github-portfolio/scriptableObject2JSON.md

 ## ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## BREAKDOWN - Stats2JSON.cs
-Here I create a class that will act as the wrapper or container for the data I want to serialize.
-It is marked as [System.Serializable] so that it can be saved with the Unity’s built-in serializer.
+Here I created a class that acts as the wrapper or container for the data I want to serialize.
+It is marked as **[System.Serializable]** so that it can be saved with Unity’s built-in serializer.
 This is a requirement for using the JsonUtility.FromJson<T>(string) function because it does not support serializing things like lists directly.

 ```c#
 [System.Serializable]